-Evidence of achievement is collected regularly on Earwig and contributes to the individual's learning journals which is recorded using learning journal sheets for photos, work, self and peer evaluation.
+Evidence of achievement is collected regularly on Earwig, creating a timeline for each student.
+Alongside this learning journals ae created for all individuals which include, work, observations and photos of children creating work and evaluation.
 Parents are able to access this evidence by viewing their child's timeline on Earwig.

-Achievement is celebrated in a variety of ways, firstly through verbal praise, individually and publicly through the departmental celebration assembly each week using gems and certificates that promote British values.
+Achievement is celebrated in a variety of ways, firstly through verbal praise, individually and publicly through the departmental celebration assembly each week using gold coins and certificates that promote British values.
 Pupils also receive a range of certificates for specific activities such as rebound, swimming and horse riding.
 When a pupil achieves their aspirational super goal they will receive a 'standing ovation'.
 There are also departmental awards evenings in the summer term.